-WPF stands for Windows Presentation Foundation; it is a well known approach implemented by Microsoft providing a GUI (Graphical User interface) framework used along with .NET framework.
+WPF stands for Windows Presentation Foundation; it is a well-known approach implemented by Microsoft providing a GUI (Graphical User interface) framework used along with .NET framework.
 This actually brings forward a new set of classes and assemblies which allows the developer to write the programs more smoothly & adaptable.
-With this release Microsoft has taken another step of enhancement in an enterprise application development which not only enhances the user interface in desktop based application but also helps the developer to get a platform for XML based desktop GUI creations.
+With this release, Microsoft has taken another step of enhancement in an enterprise application development which not only enhances the user interface in desktop-based application but also helps the developer to get a platform for XML based desktop GUI creations.

 What is a GUI framework?
 GUI stands for Graphical User Interface and probably the one you are looking at.
 It has turned into a recognizable piece of our software landscape, both as users and as developers.
 A GUI framework permits to make an application with an extensive variety of GUI components such as labels, textboxes and many more.
-Without GUI framework you would need to draw these components manually and also have to handle all the user interaction situations like text and mouse input.
+Without a GUI framework you would need to draw these components manually and also have to handle all the user interaction situations like text and mouse input.
 Therefore, developers are using this as it does all the essential work and allows them to concentrate on building amazing applications.

 Following are the various elements of the WPF GUI Pipeline: